PanosEko/devtrack-frontend/README.md

 The live demo showcases a prepopulated kanban board with predefined tasks and images, allowing you to explore the functionality of DevTrack without having to create an account or add tasks manually.

 ## Important Note
+**Please read this before accessing the website!**
+**Server Startup Delay:**
-**Please read this before accessing the website!****Server Startup Delay:** Please note that the resource-auth server for this website is hosted on a free instance on Render.com.
+Please note that the resource-auth server for this website is hosted on a free instance on Render.com.
 As a result, there might be a delay of approximately 3 minutes when accessing the website for the first time or after a period of inactivity.The free hosting instance on Render.com may spin down after a period of inactivity, causing this initial delay.
-Subsequent accesses to the website will be faster once the server is up and running.We apologize for any inconvenience caused by this delay and appreciate your patience.
+Subsequent accesses to the website will be instant once the server is up and running.
+I apologize for any inconvenience caused by this delay and appreciate your patience.

 ## Features
 - User Authentication: Sign up and log in functionality to securely authenticate users.